Canadian Film Institute

 The Canadian Film Institute (CFI) (Institut canadien du film (ICF)) involves Canada in the film production, study, appreciation process of film/moving images for cultural and educational purposes.
 The Canadian Film Institute organizes ongoing public film programming and artist talks, provides educational enhancements on its websites, distributes a small collection of films, and is involved in the publication of books and monographs on various aspects of Canadian cinema.

 CFI screenings and events are held in Ottawa Ontario, mainly at The Auditorium at 395 Wellington St. (formerly operated by Library and Archives Canada).

 History

 The Canadian Film Institute (CFI) was incorporated in 1935 as a federally chartered, non-governmental, non-profit cultural organization.
 It is the oldest film institution in Canada and the second oldest film institute in the world.
 The Institute presents a regular public programme of contemporary, historical, and international cinema in the National Capital Region, presented in the Auditorium of the Library and Archives Canada.
 It also curates and circulates a number of its film series to various cinémathèques in other cities across Canada.

+In the late 1960s and afterwards, it operated regular archives film screenings under the name National Film Theatre / Répertoire canadien du cinéma in Ottawa, and Toronto at Radio City Hall.